mulzahrian/Binus_Introduction_to_Programming_/README.md

 # Binus_Introduction_to_Programming_
-all of my code from Introduction to Programming Semester one in binus continue the degree course from diploma to bachelor
+all of my code from Introduction to Programming first semester in binus to continue my degree course from diploma to bachelor